Acupuncture modulates pain signals and reduces inflammation, offering relief for persistent pain lasting beyond normal healing time.

 Most patients see meaningful improvement after 8-12 sessions, with initial results often felt within 3-5 treatments.
 Chronic pain typically requires 12-20 sessions for optimal benefit, followed by maintenance treatments every 2-4 weeks to sustain improvement.

 Our research database is growing.
-Check back soon for studies on acupuncture for Chronic Pain.
+Browse the latest acupuncture studies for Chronic Pain.